- Limit fields returned to improve performance

 - Illegal characters in XML

-You can query the data in an Intacct company to return a list of objects that match a given condition.
+You can query the data in a Sage Intacct company to return a list of objects that match a given condition.
 For example, the following query matches

 APBILL objects with the given